-Type of Instruction: Lecture & Group Discussion
+Type of Instruction:Lecture & Group DiscussionEquipment and Materials:BookletAssignment:Read booklet, discuss, take notes

-Equipment and Materials: Booklet

 IV.
 90 Series of Notices (.5 Hour)

 Upon completion of this section, the student will be able to understand when it is appropriate to use one of the 90 series of notices in order to terminate a transaction versus a Form 51 - Rescission of Purchase & Sale Agreement and how the Form 50 - Authorization to Disburse Earnest Money factors into the process.